sleekmason/Lilidog/README.md

 __Theme changes:__
 The easiest way to change themes is with the 'Quick Theme Changer' located in the menu under Configuration. <br/>
-The Quick Changer changes The GTK theme, Openbox theme, Geany theme, Lightdm, wallpaper, menu, and terminal theme all on the fly!
+This changes The GTK theme, Openbox theme, Geany theme, Lightdm, wallpaper, menu, and terminal theme all on the fly.
 Lilidog comes with six full themes installed. <br/> Lilidog-Bright Lilidog-Light, Lilidog-Grey, Lilidog-Clay, Lilidog-Slate, and Lilidog-Dark. <br/>

-__Other Settings__
+__Other Settings:__ <br/>
 - Most common items to change will have an entry under 'Configuration' in the menu.
 - Settings Manager - Change your gtk theme, fonts, and icons on an individual basis.
 Other important settings are here as well. <br/>
 - Openbox Conf - The settings here control the window borders and other settings specific to Openbox. <br/>